 Another platform with great support.
 Consider enabling filters, because the resolution is quite low.

 It’s a pity you cannot adjust the gamma for GBA because many games are too bright (this was done because the display of the console was too dark).

 PC Engine / TurboGrafx

 I like PCE/TG16 a lot, there are so many great shooters and shoot’em’ups.
 But the emulation is not perfect.
-Maybe my settings are wrong, but I see a noticeble jitter (like when you use Nintendo Classic Mini with 4:3 mode) when I compare the image with the original hardware.
+Maybe my settings are wrong, but I see a noticeable jitter, so interpolation setting would be welcome, but they are missing.
 I’ve made a playlist where I play almost all games for this platform:

 Sega Master System/Mark III

-I don’t know if it’s emulation or the system itself, but the sound in a couple of games is very strange.
+I don’t know if it’s emulation or the system itself, but the sound in some games is very strange.
 Another issues is that the controls don’t correspond to those set in options.
 I need to compare it with the original controller layout.